 The Vedas (word of Sanskrit origin, translating to ‘Knowledge’), as the records point out to be originated in the Indian Sub-continent and its origin dates back to 1600 BC; the Rig Veda, the oldest of all the Vedas is said to be authored in and around 1600 BC.
 However, no definite date can be ascribed to the composition of the Vedas as the generational descend of the texts in Vedic periods was by literary oral tradition, which was then a precise and elaborate technique.
 The first of the written Vedas date to 1st millennium BCE, though the surviving ones now date only to somewhere in between 11th and 14th century mostly due to the ephemeral nature of the manuscript materials; the birch barks or palm leaves.

 The tales tell humans did not compose the revered compositions of the Vedas, but that God taught the Vedic hymns to the sages, who then handed them down through generations by word of mouth.
-Also, the followers of the Hindu dharma regard the Vedas as Apaurusheya; meaning not of a man or impersonal and according to some traditions in Hindu dharma such as the Vedanta and Mimamsa schools of philosophy the Vedas are considered as svatah pramana (In Sanskrit, meaning “self-evident means of knowledge”).
+Also, the followers of the Hindu dharma regard the Vedas as Apaurusheya; meaning, not of a man or impersonal and according to the Vedanta and Mimamsa schools of philosophy, the Vedas are considered as svatah pramana (In Sanskrit, meaning “self-evident means of knowledge”).
 Some schools of thought even assert that the Vedas as of eternal creation, mainly in the Mimasa tradition.
-In the Mahabharata, the Hindu epic; the creation of Vedas is credited to Brahma, the Supreme Creator.
+In the Mahabharata, the creation of Vedas is credited to Brahma, the Supreme Creator.
 However, the Vedic hymns themselves assert that they were skillfully created by Rishis (sages), after inspired creativity.